SOS598-RDM/assignment_submission_workflow/README.md

 * we need to share our progress with colleagues
 * or others...

-Go back to GitKraken or restart it if not open, and navigate to the repository where we are working if GitKraken is not already open to that location - remember that you can navigate to different repositories from the file icon in the top-left corner and use the open option from the repository nagivation screen.
+Go back to GitKraken or restart it if not open, and navigate to the repository where we are working if GitKraken is not already open to that location - remember that you can navigate to different repositories from the file icon in the top-left corner and use the open option from the repository navigation screen.

 The dashboard screen for your repository should now look different, notably that there is a dashed-circle above our initial commit snapshot (indicated by the solid circle).
 This indicates that Git has noticed there is a change to the contents of the repository.
 You will also notice that the markdown file we created is in the *Unstaged Files* area.